amanzi/amanzi/config/spack/README.md

 ```

 # Clone Spack
 Download Spack on your machine.
-Note that we are using a specific version/commit on the master branch:
+Note that we are using a specific version/commit on the develop branch:
 ```
 git clone git@github.com:spack/spack
 git reset --hard 45043bcdf5b383af573375300f2ba6b28210e3c6